-We all rely on fresh, clean water for our survival.
+For present and future wellbeing of Otago residents, we all rely on fresh, clean water for our survival.
 I call on you to prioritise the health of ecosystems, people and animals across Otago when adopting your Regional Policy Statement on freshwater.

-I want to see an Otago where rivers run clear and clean, native plants and animals thrive alongside waterways, and drinking water is safe.
+I have childhood memories of being able to safely drink and swim in local rivers.
+I want to see for my children and their children and other families an Otago where rivers run clear and clean, native plants and animals thrive alongside waterways, and drinking water is safe.
 The Regional Policy Statement must keep the health of water at its core so it can inform strong plans to clean up and protect water, and create a safe climate for all.